 Have you been and looked in the Grundy shop?
 It specialises in artist made jewellery and organises small spotlight exhibitions of emerging and established designer/makers.
 It also stocks arts journals, exhibition publications, creative toys, and greetings cards.

-Grundy Art Gallery appoints new Curator
+Curator of Grundy Art Gallery

 In November 2017 the Grundy Art Gallery named Paulette Terry Brien as the gallery’s new curator.